Avoid These Top 10 Facebook Messenger Bot Mistakes

-The first way to use Messenger bots to increase conversions is obvious: Through the use of automated messaging, you are guaranteed to provide potential customers with an immediate response to any questions they may have.
+The first way to use Messenger bots to increase conversions is obvious: Through automated messaging, you are guaranteed to provide potential customers with an immediate response to any questions they may have.

 Providing excellent customer services is crucial to upping your conversion rates and sets you apart from the competition.
-When building your chatbot, make sure you take into consideration FAQs sent to your business and provide a means through which people can quickly find answers to them.
-The easiest way to do this is to offer multiple-choice responses that gradually narrow down to a specific question.
+When building your chatbot, make sure you consider FAQs sent to your business and provide a means through which people can quickly find answers to them.
+The easiest way is to offer multiple-choice responses that gradually narrow down to a specific question.

 By ensuring that you are providing high-quality answers, potential customers can quickly and easily decide if they wish to purchase your products or services.
-Not only does the relaying of accurate and precise information play to your favor, but by providing an immediate response you are reducing the chances of these people sourcing an alternative supplier or buying from someone with a quicker response rate.
+Not only does the relaying of accurate and precise information play to your favour, but by providing an immediate response, you are reducing the chances of these people sourcing an alternative supplier or buying from someone with a quicker response rate.